 2. In 2018 there was a "dirty-dirt" train, a trainload of contaminated dirt, from a brownfield cleanup in the Boston area that derailed and it came ever so close to landing in the Wachusett Reservoir.
 Read the story to the right about this event, in Atlantic Rails & Ports--a railroad industry newsletter.

 I would imagine that there has always been great angst in your agency about a derailment on that isthmus, the ultimate disaster scenario, but it has never been addressed.
 I could go into great depth about the scary commodities that are unnecessarily running in close proximity to your pristine resource.

 Instead, just take a quick and easy lesson from New York where the NYC Water Department removed a tourist train that was running next to their Ashokan Reservoir.
 They then instead put in a rail trail.
 Reservoir officials in NY no longer lie awake worrying about unnecessary disasters.
 A similar thing is about to happen to a reservoir in southern Maine.

 Just remember this.
 There are simply no time sensitive commodities running on this line through the Wachusett Reservoir.
 Zero.
 And every train on this line could be run through Greenfield and continue either west or south from there.
 The tracks on the Greenfield route are high-quality and present no complications for the railroad.
-There is always something hazardous on the trains going through the reservoir and there is always something stupid as well.
-Some of the "stupid" traffic believe it or not is bottled-water from Poland Springs in Maine.
-Yes, shipping bottles of water 200+ mile via rail.

 Below is a link to the public facing site for the Ashokan Rail Trail and some of the story about how the trail came to be.
 If you want a deep-dive into the back stories about the NYC Water Department's angst concerning the Ashokan Reservoir, let me know.